irenedonato/trace-mind-map/README.md

 ### Step 3 — Video (Deckard)
 - Detect person exiting vehicle (potentially not the owner)
+type: observed
+source: Deckard

-- Identify red sweatshirt
+- Identify a man with red sweatshirt
-- Track across cameras
+- Track across cameras ( “Find all occurrences of a man with a red sweatshirt in this area/time window” for movement reconstruction)

+Vehicle → Person Candidate
+type: inferred
+source: video analysis

 ---

 ### Step 4 — OSINT
 - Image similarity
-- Social profiles
+- Public social media matching
 - Contact network

 ---